-Your credit score helps determine whether or not you’re approved for a mortgage loan and the interest rate you’d receive.
+Your credit score helps determine whether you’re approved for a mortgage loan and the interest rate you qualify for.
 Credit score is a major factor.
 Small things like reducing debt help build your credit.
 Here are seven simple ways to improve your score.

 Stop New Credit Activity

 When you get a new credit card or take out a loan, lenders pull your credit.
 This pull typically reduces your credit score by a few points.
-You want a high credit score when you get preapproved for a mortgage loan, so pause your credit activity to keep your score high.
+You want a high credit score when you get pre-approved for a mortgage loan, so pause your credit activity to keep your score high.

 Your Monthly Payment is Larger if You Don’t Put 20% Down